linera-io/linera-protocol/examples/amm/README.md

 - Swap: For a given input token and an input amount, it swaps that token amount for an amount of the other token calculated based on the current AMM ratio.
-Note: The `Swap` operations need to be performed from a remote chain
+Note: The `Swap` operations need to be performed from a remote chain.

 - Add Liquidity: This operation allows adding liquidity to the AMM.
 Given a maximum `token0` and `token1` amount that you're willing to add, it adds liquidity such that you'll be